 Also remember that humans and other animals who come into contact with your cat will also touch the flea treatment.
 Choose products that are non-toxic and 100% safe for both you and your cat.

-Our pick for the best flea spray for cats: Vet's Best Flea & Tick Pet & Home Spray for Cats
+#4 Best Flea Spray For Cats: Vet's Best Flea & Tick Pet & Home Spray For Cats

-This insecticide spray is made without harsh chemicals.
+This insecticide spray is made with plant-based ingredients.
 The active ingredients are peppermint oil and eugenol, also known as oil of cloves.
+It also contains sodium lauryl sulfate, which can cause respiratory issues in cats if ingested in a concentrated form.
 The spray kills both adult fleas and eggs.

 Remember that essential oils are generally considered unsafe for cats.
 The company says that while concentrated or undiluted essential oils are dangerous for cats, this dilute blend is completely safe both to apply directly to your cat and to use in the home.
 Out of almost 400 customer reviews, only two mentioned potential negative reactions to the product, and neither involved symptoms typical of essential oil toxicity.